The stories worth your attention this week

 Canva acquires Simtheory and Ortto

 On April 9, Canva announced the simultaneous acquisition of Simtheory (an AI collaboration and agent management platform) and Ortto (a customer data and marketing automation company).
-Both were founded by the same team — Chris and Mike Sharkey — who will join Canva in leadership roles across AI and marketing technology.
+Both were founded by the same team — Chris and Mike Sharkey — who will join Canva in leadership roles.

 Canva ended 2025 at $4 billion in annualised revenue with 265 million users.
-This is not a company hedging.
-It's a company making a clear structural bet that marketers want to do their entire workflow — design, data, automation, content — inside one tool.
+This is a clear structural bet that marketers want to do their entire workflow — design, data, automation, content — inside one tool.

-What it means for you: If you're evaluating your martech stack, Canva is explicitly positioning to collapse several of those tools into one.
-Worth watching whether Ortto's automation capabilities get integrated into Canva's free tier or stay premium-only.
-The founders' history suggests they know how to build and sell — the question is whether the integration actually lands.
+What it means for you: If you’re evaluating your martech stack, Canva is explicitly positioning to collapse several tools into one.
+Worth watching whether Ortto’s automation capabilities get integrated into Canva’s free tier or stay premium-only.

 2. Meta launches Muse Spark — its first serious AI model